Schedule GitHub Pages rebuild with GitHub Actions

 Note that the cron expression must be wrapped in single quotations!

-To create a PAT, first go to your personal GitHub settings and locate “Developer settings” in the menu:
+To create a PAT, go to your personal GitHub settings and locate the “Developer settings”:

 GitHub Settings menu screenshot

-Create a new token and make sure to copy it!
-Once you close the creation form, you can’t get it back.
+Create a new token and make sure to copy it.
+Once you close the creation form, you can’t get it back!

 GitHub Secrets menu screenshot